wmarshall484/DSI_LECTURES_2/ab-testing/matt_drury/README.md

 A lecture on classical null hypothesis significance testing, in the hybrid style of Fisher, Neyman and Pearson.

-Covers the following topics:
+Covers the following topics / objectives:

   - Null Hypothesis Significance Testing, including:
     - Binomial exact test for a population proportion.
     - Approximate test for a population proportion.
-    - Approximate test for a population mean.
     - Two sample approximate test for equality of population proportions.
     - Two sample approximate test for equality of sample means.
   - Control of the long term false positive rate.
   - Problems with control of the false positive rate caused by multiple testing.
   - Correcting for multiple tests.

+With Optional

+  - The Mann-Whitney U Test
   - The Chi Squared test.

 Morning and Afternoon